FunctionLab/humanbase-docs/docs/seqweaver.rst

 Input
 -----

 We support three types of input: VCF, FASTA, BED.
 If you want to predict effects of noncoding variants, use VCF format input.
 If you want to predict RBP interaction probabilities directly from transcript sequences, you can use FASTA format.
 If you want to specify sequences from the human reference genome, you can use BED format.

+Examples of all input formats are available in the job submission interface.
 See below for a quick introduction:

 **VCF format** is used for specifying a genomic variant.
 A minimal example is ``chr8 38120276 [QKI disruption] C A +`` (if you want to copy cover this text as input, you will need to change spaces to tabs).
 The six columns are chromosome, position, name, reference allele, alternative allele, and strand.
 Note that strand must be specified for Seqweaver but not for the other deep learning models.